aleksei-berezkin/typique/README.md

 }>
 ```

-Typique output this CSS as is.
+Typique outputs this CSS as is.
 You can also mix local and global classnames:

 ```ts
 const flexClass = 'flx' satisfies Css<{